-Long prison stint looms for defiant self-help guru
+NXIVM head Keith Raniere sentenced to 120 years in prison

 They wrote that his jury conviction at an unfair trial resulted from a media campaign involving witnesses who were motivated to testify falsely as part of a “heavy-handed prosecution that threatened potential defense witnesses.”

-And they noted that prosecutors have criticized him for not showing remorse as he tried to create a podcast to amplify his claims of innocence.

-“He has acted precisely how an innocent man would act, shouting from every rooftop every waking hour that the system has wrongfully convicted him,” the lawyers wrote.

-His lawyers said the life prison term prosecutors sought seemed out of line with a case involving no guns, knives or force.
+His lawyers said the life prison term prosecutors sought was excessive.

 “No one was shot, stabbed, punched, kicked, slapped or even yelled at,” they said.
 “Despite the sex offenses, there is no evidence that any woman ever told Keith Raniere that she did not want to kiss him, touch him, hold his hand or have sex with him.”